kc1212/lsm-hs/README.md

 cabal sandbox init
 cabal install
 ```
-for more information on working with Nix and Cabal see:
+For more information on working with Nix and Cabal see:
 http://funloop.org/post/2015-02-10-using-nix-from-arch.html

 ## Building and Installing Using Stack